jessepav/lacygoill-wiki-backup/awk/sed.md

     $ git diff

 However, at the moment, this procedure fails at the `make` step.
-Not because of a dependency issue; because of an error in the source code.
+Not because of a dependency issue, but because of an error in the source code.

 ##
 # Command-line